 Top 10 Ways to Encourage Parishioners to Share their Email Address

-LPi • Oct 14, 2021
+LPi • October 14, 2021

-Communicating with members of your parish is becoming increasingly important these days, and for good reason.
+Communicating with members of your Catholic church community is becoming increasingly important these days, and for good reason.
 Mass and Confession reminders, upcoming events, fundraising, religious classes, young adult activities, continuing faith formation opportunities … the list goes on.
 While the weekly bulletin is a no-brainer to use as the main vehicle, we need to start thinking in addition to it — and that’s where email comes in.

 If you don’t keep track of parishioner emails, your contact list is incomplete.
 Not only does email provide the parish an almost instantaneous way to connect, but it also allows you to stay in touch without the added cost of letterhead, envelopes, postage, and staff hours that come with traditional mailings.
 It’s worth the time, effort, and management of collecting and utilizing.